-Wear Instead: Camo Print
+OUT: Camo Print

 These old pictures are cracking me up.
 This is from 2017, and I loved that tee so much…. and those jeans.
 But yeah, camo is on the back burner at the moment.
 It comes back around every few years, so if you have a piece you love, don’t get rid of it.
 Just stick it in the back of your closet for the season.